nadirahaddach/4Gs/README.md

 #### Other templates support WSGI templates.
 The base.html template contains common Head, Style, Body, Script definitions.
 WSGI templates often "include" or "extend" these templates.
 This is a way to reuse code.
 #### The VANTA javascript statics (backgrounds) are shown and defaulted in base.html (birds), but are block replaced as needed in other templates (solar, net, ...)
 #### The Bootstrap Navbar code is in navbar.html.
 The base.html code includes navbar.html.
 The WSGI html files extend base.html files.
 This is a process of management and correlation to optimize code management.
 For instance, if the menu changes discovery of navbar.html is easy, one change reflects on all WSGI html files.
-#### Jinja2 variables usage is to isolate data and allow redefinitions of attributes in templates.
-Observe "{% set variable = %}" syntax for definition and "{{ variable }}" for reference.
 #### The base.html uses combination of Bootstrap grid styling and custom CSS styling.
 Grid styling in observe with the "<Col-3>" markers.
 A Bootstrap Grid has a width of 12, thus four "Col-3" markers could fit on a Grid row.
 #### A key purpose of this project is to embed links to other content.
 The "href=" definition embeds hyperlinks into the rendered HTML.
 The base.html file shows usage of "href={{github}}", the "{{github}}" is a Jinja2 variable.
 Jinja2 variables are pre-processed by Python, a variable swap with value, before being sent to the browser.